GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 up your Google Cloud organization for the first time.

-At the end of this process, all keys should be clearly identified (with stickers, separate envelopes, or both) and placed in one or more safes.
+At the end of this process, all keys should be clearly identified (with stickers, separate envelopes, or both) and placed in one or more vaults.
 Witnesses should be present during the entire event.

 The root of trust for your cloud organization starts here.
 You need to create three email accounts on this domain for the super admins that you designated in the first section.

-This document uses the following example values:

-* New domain name to create: `cloudflyer.info`
-* Super admin email addresses:
-  * `super-admin-1@cloudflyer.info`
-  * `super-admin-2@cloudflyer.info`
-  * `super-admin-3@cloudflyer.info`
+Claim ownership of your domain.
 Go to [Cloud Identity Free tier setup](https://gsuite.google.com/signup/gcpidentity/welcome) and fill out the form to get started.
 This is mainly gathering high-level information about your business and first super admin user.
 You will also need to agree to the [Cloud Identity agreement](https://admin.google.com/terms/cloud_identity/1/2/en/na_terms.html) to continue.

+Create the first super admin account in Cloud Identity using a secure password.

 After this is done, you can set up your Cloud Identity account for this domain.
 Sign in as the super admin user you just created.
 At this point no two-factor authentication is used yet, so you will be asked to provide a phone number for this